eatlobster/Cyber_Training_Workshop_2023/index.md

 ### Important dates
-   * Workshop application materials are due 5 pm EDT, June 10, 2022
+   * Workshop application materials are due 5 pm EDT, May 1, 2023
-   * Students and Postdocs will be notified of their admission by June 15, 2022
+   * Students and Postdocs will be notified of their admission by May 11, 2023
-   * Workshop starts: 9 am EDT, July 3, 2022
+   * Workshop starts: 9 am EDT, June 11, 2023
-   * Workshop ends: 5 pm EDT, June 15, 2022
+   * Workshop ends: 5 pm EDT, June 21, 2023

 ### Who can apply